alessandromeo/alessandromeo.github.io/cross-architecture.md

 ![Cross Architecture - Implementing HW Device Based SW](Alessandro Meo Cross Architecture - Implementing HW Device Based SW.png)

+This example comes from one of the applications I've been working on during the last few years, which is a SW acquiring images from a custom HW device and elaborating them by means of some algorithms.
+The application was designed as a loosely coupled multi-layer software and, in particular, several layers were needed to abstract from the custom HW.

+Reconsidering that architecture in order to fit into the **Cross Architecture** led to the schema above, where the *Infrastructure* has been split into several SW blocks for interacting with the database, on one hand, and with the custom HW, on the other hand.
+Also, the presence of multiple loosely coupled layers for interacting with the custom HW (the "device manager" and the "device driver" blocks) perfectly fits into the **Cross Architecture** philosophy.

 ### Micro-Services

 ![Cross Architecture - Implementing Micro-Services](Alessandro Meo Cross Architecture - Implementing Micro-Services.png)